 Keep in mind that too much selenium has been shown to contribute to hair loss and brittleness.

-Selenium is needed for brain and other tissues, and selenium deficiency may be linked to a reduced antioxidant capacity in the brain.
-In studies, a selenium deficiency in the brains of lab animals may be linked with a reduced glutathione peroxidases (GPx), or antioxidant capacity, in the brain:.
+Selenium is needed for the brain and other tissues, and selenium deficiency may be linked to a reduced antioxidant capacity in the brain.
+In studies, a selenium deficiency in the brains of lab animals may be linked with a reduced glutathione peroxidases (GPx), or antioxidant capacity, in the brain.

 Selenium is an insulin-like trace mineral that transports glucose into tissue for conversion into energy, according to research published in the journal Cellular and Molecular Life Sciences.
 Caution is in order, however, because researchers do not fully understand the mechanisms by which selenium imitates insulin.
 The latest research seems to point to a U-shaped curve where diabetes risks exist for both selenium deficiency and selenium toxicity.